wolfmanjm/kivy-smoothie-host/README.md

 The Update System menu entry requires git to be installed and the running directory be a valid git repo pointing to github.

 When running on a desktop you can jog using the keyboard up/down/left/right/pgup/pgdown keys, the default jog is 0.1mm, if ctrl key is pressed it is 0.01mm, if shift is pressed it is 1mm. pgup/pgdown move the Z axis. up/down move the Y axis and left/right move the X axis.
+By default the screen size and position will be saved and set, however when running on egl_rpi (full screen) this is not allowed, so in this case set `screen_size` and `screen_pos` to `none` in `smoothiehost.ini` in the `[UI]` section.

 ### Macros
 Macro buttons can be defined in the `macros.ini` file that can issue simple commands, can be toggle buttons, can be toggle buttons that monitor switches (eg fan, psu), that can issue shell commands to the host O/S, and that can run scripts on the host O/S that communicate with smoothie.